This was our preview of Moses Itauma vs Dillian Whyte – click here for a full report on how Itauma blasted his way to a quite incredible victory.

 Undercard for Itauma vs Whyte

-Yet again Riyadh Season provides a cracking undercard with some terrific action in store.
-The highlights are:
+Yet again Riyadh Season provides a cracking undercard with some terrific action in store: